 \subsection{Dual Problem}

-Without loss of generality, we can just consider the single group case $\mcC=\mcC_\R$ for the dual problem \ref{problem:dual} where all measures $Q^n$'s are the same by Theorem \ref{thm:recap}, and we will simply write $Q$ instead of $Q^n$ for all $n$ in the following discussion.
-That is, the restriction in \eqref{eq:dual_restriction_on_Q} can be automatically ignored because we are able to interchange the order of expectation and summation and the probability measure space can be simplified to \eqref{polarity}.
-On one hand, we use the neural network $\Theta: \RR^N \to \RR^+$, parameterized by $(w_\theta, b_\theta)$ to estimate the Radon-Nikodym derivative $\frac{d Q}{d \PP}$ with respect to the physical measure. $\Theta$ takes $\mathbf{X}$ as input and generates nonnegative output with unit mean, which can be realized by using a final \textbf{Softplus}\footnote{$\text{Softplus}(x) = \log(1+\exp(x))$.} layer and dividing the outputs by their average.
-On the other hand, we construct another neural network $\Psi:\RR^N \to \RR^N$, parameterized by $(w_\psi, b_\psi)$, taking $\mathbf{X}$ as arguments to generate random variables
+We only consider the single group case $\mcC=\mcC_\R$ for the dual problem \ref{problem:dual} where all the measures $Q^n$ are the same by Theorem \ref{thm:recap}, and we simply write $Q$ instead of $Q^n$ for all $n$ in the following discussion.
+That is, the polarity restriction in \eqref{eq:dual_restriction_on_Q} can be automatically ignored because we are able to interchange the order of expectation and summation and the probability measure space can be simplified to \eqref{polarity}. { The case of multiple groups (as defined e.g. in \cite{biagini2020fairness} Definition 2.5) could be treated as well.} We also stress that while we a priori only look at vectors of probability measures with equal components by theoretical arguments, { we do not a priori impose the finiteness requirement in \eqref{polarity}, as this is supposed to be learned by the algorithm in the optimization.
+On the practical side, no particular issues arise in the approximation, as we estimate from finite samples.} On one hand, we use the neural network $\Theta: \RR^N \to \RR^+$, parameterized by $(w_\theta, b_\theta)$ to estimate the Radon-Nikodym derivative $\frac{d Q}{d \PP}$ with respect to the physical measure. $\Theta$ takes $\mathbf{X}$ as input and generates nonnegative output with unit mean, which can be realized by using a final \textbf{Softplus}\footnote{$\text{Softplus}(x) = \log(1+\exp(x))$.} layer and dividing the outputs by their average.